umbraco/Umbraco-CMS/.github/CODE_OF_CONDUCT.md

 The review process is done with full respect for the privacy and security of the reporter of any incident.

+People with a conflict of interest should exclude themselves or if necessary be excluded by the other team members.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: